 - 4. Best suited for Binary Classification.

 F1 score is the harmonic mean of the precision and recall, where an F1 score reaches its best value at 1 (perfect precision and recall).
-The F1 score is also known as the Sorensen–Dice coefficient or Dice similarity coefficient (DSC).
+The F1 score is also known as the Sorensen–Dice or Dice similarity coefficients (DSC).

 It leverages both the advantages of Precision and Recall.
 An Ideal model will have precision and recall as 1 hence F1 score will also be 1.